 4. Select the database engine: PostgreSQL, MariaDB, or MongoDB

 Provisioning takes approximately 30 seconds.
 The database status changes from "creating" to "active" once ready.
-You can view connection details (host, port, username, password, connection string) on the database detail page.
+The Dashboard lists the database so you can attach it to previews by name.

 Attaching Databases to Previews

-Use the --db flag when deploying a preview to attach one or more managed databases:
+Use the --db flag when deploying a preview to attach one managed database:

 Environment Variables